rhyolight/numenta-web/packages/numenta.org/pages/blog/2013/06/10/hackathon-june-2013.md

 ---
 author: "Matthew Taylor"
-brief: "We're having a NuPIC Hackathon on June 21, and we have about five spaces available for more participants.
+description: "We're having a NuPIC Hackathon on June 21, and we have about five spaces available for more participants.
 First come, first served!
 It will be in the San Francisco Bay Area"
 date: 2013/06/10
 hideImage: false
 image: ../images/image.png